hacks-guide/Guide-WiiU/docs/user-guide/aroma/installing-payloadloader.md

 1. Press the A button to select `Install / Update`.
 1. You'll be asked if you are sure you want to install the PayloadLoader.
 Use the D-Pad to select `Install` and press A.
 1. After installing has finished, press A to shut down the console.

-!> If you do not wish to autoboot Aroma on your console, you can skip the `Autobooting Aroma` part and head directly to [Finalizing Setup](finalizing-setup).